chidiadi01/simple-proxy/README.md

 It's then supposed to take the tag of the release and use it for the tag of the images.
 Hence, you have your versions.

 ## Deployment
-To deploy, run `docker compose up -f docker-compose-deploy.yml && docker compose -f docker-compose-deploy.yml up`.
+To deploy, run `docker compose up -f docker-compose-deploy.yml`.
 This will pull the images and deploy them on your computer.
+You may need to pass the tag manually of you didn't add the .env file which I talked about later down this README. `docker compose -f docker-compose-deploy.yml up -e TAG=latest`.

 To deploy on a VM like AWS EC2 or Digital Ocean Droplet, add the following secrets to GitHub,SERVER_USER, SERVER_HOST, and SSH_PRIVATE_KEY.And then run the deployment workflow `deploy.yml` from the GitHub UI.